github/codeql/docs/codeql/ql-language-reference/modules.rst

     bindingset[x]
     signature int transformer(int x);

-The instantiation of parameterised modules is applicative, meaning that repeated instantiation of a module using identical arguments results in the same object.
-This is particularly relevant for type definitions inside parameterised modules as :ref:`classes <classes>` or via :ref:`newtype <algebraic-datatypes>`.
+The instantiation of parameterized modules is applicative, meaning that repeated instantiation of a module using identical arguments results in the same object.
+This is particularly relevant for type definitions inside parameterized modules as :ref:`classes <classes>` or via :ref:`newtype <algebraic-datatypes>`.

 For example, the following generates an error for the second call to ``foo``, but not for the first: